 Best European Train Routes

-Once you’ve experience the comfort, convenience and general marvelous of train travel, it’s a difficult return to life pre-rail.
+Once you’ve experienced the comfort, convenience, and general marvelous of train travel, it’s a difficult return to life pre-rail.
 Especially when we’re talking about the Best European train routes in summer.
-A continent packed with scenic routes, dramatic landscapes and a surplus of incredible destinations to gawk at.
+A continent packed with scenic routes, dramatic landscapes, and a surplus of incredible destinations to gawk at.

-Train travel is by far the most scenic and comfortable way to get around Europe, and there are some routes that will genuinely blow your mind, especially during Summer!
+Train travel is by far the most scenic and comfortable way to get around Europe, and some routes will genuinely blow your mind, especially during Summer!